Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

   the realized amount is calculated linearly based on the time elapsed since the order became active.

+### OrderType

-`OrderType`: designates one of four types for the order depending on two distinct preferences:
+Designates one of four types for the order depending on two distinct preferences:

 ```protobuf
 enum OrderType {